Côte Vermeille

-The Côte Vermeille (/fr/; Costa Vermella, meaning "vermilion coast", or traditionally la Marenda) is a region in the French department of Pyrénées-Orientales on the Mediterranean Coast near the border with Spain.
+The Côte Vermeille (/fr/; Costa Vermella, meaning "vermilion coast", or traditionally la Marenda; Còsta Vermelha) is a region in the French department of Pyrénées-Orientales on the Mediterranean Coast near the border with Spain.
 The Côte Vermeille stretches from Argelès-sur-Mer to the border village of Cerbère.
 The towns of Collioure, Port-Vendres and Banyuls-sur-Mer are nested along a 20 km stretch of beaches, small bays, creeks and coves.

 The Côte Vermeille, showing Argelès-sur-Mer, Collioure, Port-Vendres, Paulilles and Banyuls-sur-Mer.